 First Bank Routing Number is used First Bank for wire transfer transactions.
 FirstBank was founded in 1963 and has grown over the years.
 It now has over $19 billion in assets and branches spread over 115 locations in Colorado, Arizona, and California.
+A routing number is a number that is used to identify a certain bank branch based on its location.
+Your account number is unique and specific to you.
+The Routing Number will be shared by many people, but no one will have the same Account Number as you.
 Find out the routing number of other banks in the Routing Numbers List.

 The company was ranked second in Colorado’s Top Banks ranked by deposits.
 The company is continually growing, and despite over five and a half decades of service, they claim to maintain their commitment to their customers and to their communities.

 Corporate Social Responsibility is what FirstBank is known for as well.
 It stays in partnership with Colorado Gives Day and Arizona Gives Day, surprising communities with free necessities.
 This initiative aims to encourage philanthropy.

 To boot, customers are always the priority at FirstBank, which believes that doing the right thing engenders success for the company.
 Hence, they look for customers who help their communities and give them surprises as well.

 Of course, like all other banks, FirstBank is here to profit, so it offers a wide array of services from savings accounts to loans, personal accounts to business accounts.

 Like all other banks in the US, FirstBank also has a routing number as an identifier.
 You could find this number on your check.
 However, in case you don’t have a check, then here is the Colorado routing number: 107005047